packet-guardian/pg-dhcp/docs/conf-general-overview.md

 - `default-lease-time` - The amount of time in seconds a lease will be active for.
 Defaults to 12 hours.
 - `max-lease-time` - The maximum amount of time in seconds a lease will be active for.
 Defaults to 12 hours.
 - `free-lease-after` - The time in seconds that a lease will be paired with a client MAC address.
 If a client requests an address after this time, it is not guaranteed they will be given the same lease.
 This option will only take affect when declared inside a registered and/or unregistered block within the global block.

+## Vendor Specific Information

+The vendor option (option code 43) is not currently supported.